othrayte/snowplow/README.md

 ## Icon

 The icon used for SnowPlow is from http://icons8.com and is an .ico file comprising the free sizes of the icon at ic8.link/17128

+## Development

+Opening this vs project requires that the "Microsoft Visual Studio 2013 SDK" is installed.